humbertobeltrao/uds_can/README.md

 ## CAN via UDS Protocol

 ### Overview
 This project demonstrates a simple CAN-based communication application utilizing the UDS protocol.
+The goal also includes flashing the target hardware using the OTA approach.

 ### Hardware Setup
 - **Arduino UNO (Sender)**